 Relationship breakdown can be very stressful and life changing.
 It can have a significant effect on your every day functioning and well being.
 It can cause emotional turmoil, confusion, depression and physical illness.
 The need for emotional support, help understanding is great as is the need for advice and some direction.
 We at Breakthrough can do just that.
 We suggest an initial chat on the telephone and then a meeting you to give you some advice, some practical help and some direction.
 We can also go through the various options that are available to you.
-We have offices in Beaconsfield, Berkhamsted, Chesham, Rickmansworth and High Wycombe.
+We have offices in Beaconsfield, Berkhamsted, Chesham, Rickmansworth, High Wycombe and North West London.
 See our numbers at the top of the page to make an appointment in an area convenient to you.

 Everyone has different needs and we don’t expect you to fit into our way of working, instead we will try to fit with yours.
 We can look at what it is you need right now and what sort of outcome you want for your future and work with that.